wpmed92/TinyMaix-RiscyD2/README.md

 ## Development Environment

-GCC (riscv64-unknown-elf-gcc)
+* GCC (riscv64-unknown-elf-gcc)
-Picolibc
+* Picolibc
-riscyd2.h
+* riscyd2.h
-Vivado
+* Vivado

 ## Step/Project

-Build the [core](https://github.com/wpmed92/RiscyD2) and load it to the board
+1. Build the [core](https://github.com/wpmed92/RiscyD2) and load it to the board
+2. Compile the program
+3. Load it to the board using [talk2d2.py](https://github.com/wpmed92/RiscyD2/blob/main/tools/talk2d2.py)
+4. Listen to the incoming data from the board using [listen2d2.py](https://github.com/wpmed92/RiscyD2/blob/main/tools/listen2d2.py)

 Minor modifications in `tm_port.h`:
 * `printf` is not used in favor of uart based printing (macro defined in `main.c`)